JinmiaoChenLab/SpaMosaic/docs/dataset.rst

 Datasets
 ========

-We provide the processed data files used in our paper:
+We provided the processed h5ad files used in all tutorials:

 .. list-table::
    :header-rows: 1